philipwalton/blog/articles/deploying-es2015-code-in-production-today.md

 <aside class="Info">

-**Warning!** The only gotcha here is Safari 10 doesn't support the `nomodule` attribute, but you can solve this by [inlining a JavaScript snippet](https://gist.github.com/samthor/64b114e4a4f539915a95b91ffd340acc) in your HTML prior to using any `<script nomodule>` tags. *(Note: this has been fixed in Safari Tech Preview, and should be released in Safari 11).*
+**Warning!** The only gotcha here is Safari 10 doesn't support the `nomodule` attribute, but you can solve this by [inlining a JavaScript snippet](https://gist.github.com/samthor/64b114e4a4f539915a95b91ffd340acc) in your HTML prior to using any `<script nomodule>` tags. *(Note: this has been fixed in Safari 11).*

 </aside>